 As the weather turns colder, birds across the Estate will start their migration to warmer climates for the Winter season.
 Swallows will depart our shores and make their way south, as other birds are gearing up to do the same.
 In Autumn fieldfare, redwing and bramblings will make their way from the cold climates of Scandinavia and Russia to the relative warmth of the UK.
 The striking red berries of hawthorn and rowan provide food for these Winter visitors.
 You might spot squirrels gathering their supplies for the long months ahead too.
 Keep your eyes peeled along the River Tees and you might be lucky enough to see a salmon journeying in from the Atlantic Ocean making the perilous journey upstream to its spawning grounds.

 We are incredibly lucky in the North Pennines to have a large number of Dark Sky Discovery Sites including at Cow Green Reservoir and Low Force Waterfall, ideal locations to see the stars.
 Our High Force Hotel runs Stargazing Suppers throughout the Autumn months where visitors can enjoy a three-course meal followed by a guided stargazing experience.
+Visit our What’s On page to see upcoming dates.
 Or why not download an app for your own evening of discovery?
 Learning to read the stars is an incredible skill that can aid navigation and tell you more about our universe.
 Or simply go out to enjoy the peaceful spectacle of the constellations above you.
 If you’re lucky you may even get to witness the Northern Lights which can occasionally be seen from the North Pennines.
 Find out where your nearest Dark Sky Discovery Site is.

 We love Halloween at Raby.
-This October Half Term our Walled Gardens will be ghoulishly dressed for an exciting spooky trail.
+This October Half Term The Plotters’ Forest will be ghoulishly dressed for an exciting spooky trail.
 You might spy our woodland sculptures hiding round a corner so beware of scary spiders and our wicked witch.
 This year we’re inviting families to bring their carved pumpkins to Raby to be displayed around the gardens, so get your creative hat on!
 We can’t wait to see your designs.
 If you’re feeling extra brave, come along to our After Dark event and experience the trail at night.

-As the weather gets colder we will be phasing out our Summer salads and staples in place of an Autumn palette at High Force Hotel and our Stables Cafe at Raby Castle.
+As the weather gets colder we will be phasing out our Summer salads and staples in place of an Autumn palette at High Force Hotel and our Yurt Cafe at Raby Castle.
 Cosy up with a delicious hot chocolate or pick from our selection of warming dishes.
-Fresh soups will be prepared every day at the Stables Cafe, along with baked jacket potatoes and our Raby beef chilli.
+Our Yurt Cafe will be serving a mouth-watering selection of jacket potatoes, quiche and frittatas this year.
 Vegan, vegetarian and gluten-free options are available too, just ask our friendly staff to advise.